From BR Bullpen

 Wilson was a power pitcher.
 He recorded lots of strikeouts, with a top performance of 235 in 225 innings in 1969.
 He didn't usually give up a lot of hits or walks (he led the league in fewest hits allowed per nine innings in 1971), and as a result his ERA's tended to be good.
 In 1971, his ERA was third in the league.

-In January 1975, he was found dead in his garage of accidental carbon monoxide poisoning.
+In January 1975, he was found dead of accidental carbon monoxide poisoning on the passenger seat of his car in his garage.
+His son Alex, who was sleeping in an upstairs room, also died, but his daughter Denise survived after spending days in a coma.
 Wilson had been excellent in his previous season, 1974, with a 3.08 ERA.
 As a comparison, the winningest pitcher on the Astros that year, Tom Griffin, had a 3.54 ERA.

 The most similar pitcher to Wilson seems apt - Mario Soto, another fireballer whose career also ended prematurely.
 Also on the list of most similar pitchers is another tragic Houston story, J.R.
 Richard, whose career was even a tad shorter in terms of games pitched.